Call for the Best Cable, Phone and Internet Deals: 855-349-9328

 What is Fixed Wireless Internet?

-Fixed wireless internet is broadband that uses stationary wireless access points to deliver internet connectivity to subscribers.
+Fixed wireless internet uses stationary wireless access points to deliver connectivity.

-An over-the-air microwave platform is used to carry signals from the backhaul tower, until data get to the subscriber’s location.
+An over-the-air microwave platform is used to carry signals from the backhaul tower, until data get to the user’s location.

 How Fixed Wireless Internet Gets to You

-1. At the backend, the Fiber-backhaul tower establishes a connection to the internet backbone via a terrestrial hard-wired network.
+At the backend, the Fiber-backhaul tower connects to the internet backbone via a terrestrial hard-wired network.

-2. Transmitters placed on stationary objects like utility poles or buildings transmit signals through wireless networks of access points.
+Transmitters placed on stationary objects like utility poles transmit signals through a wireless network of access points.

-3. A residential antenna communicates with the nearest access point.
-And, your connection to the internet is established.
+The residential antenna communicates with the nearest access point, and connects you to the internet.

 The Equipment You Need for Fixed Wireless Internet